Interview by Sunny Shadows of the Substance Broadcasting Station

 Life: Not at all, please continue.

 Death: The fact is that I could not exist without my buddy, Life.

 SS: How do you feel about what Death just said?

 Life: I will go one further, and admit that I would have no raison d'être without my companion, nay, partner, Death.

 Death: Oh, that's so sweet of you.

 Life: Not at all.
-And to answer your original question Sunny, we do exist in tandem.
+But to answer your original question, Sunny, we do exist in tandem.
 Like Siamese twins, we are forever joined.
 You cannot have Life without Death or Death without Life.